n3mo/s/README.md

 Convert `s` to upper case.

-This is a simple wrapper around the built-in `string-upcase`.
+This is a simple wrapper around `string-upcase`.

 ```scheme
 (s-upcase "abc") ;; => "ABC"